syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 # Scheduling Tasks

-By default Gantt tasks are validated based on the child tasks with some factors like working time, holidays, weekends and predecessors.
+By default, Gantt tasks are validated based on the child tasks with some factors like working time, holidays, weekends, and predecessors.
 The Gantt provides support for automatic and manual task scheduling modes.
 It is used to indicate whether the start date and end date of all the tasks will be automatically validated or not. `TaskMode` is the property used to change the schedule mode of a task.

-The Gantt Chart component supports three types of mode.
+The Gantt Chart component supports three types of modes.
 They are:

-* `Auto`: All the tasks are automatically validate.
+* `Auto`: All the tasks will be automatically validated.
-* `Manual`: All the tasks are manually validate by the user.
+* `Manual`: All the tasks will be manually validated by the user.
-* `Custom`: Both Auto and Manual tasks are render by mapped from data source.
+* `Custom`: Tasks will be validated as Auto or Manual based on the value mapped in the data source.

 >Note: The default value of `TaskMode` is `Auto`.

 ## Automatically Scheduled Tasks

 When the `TaskMode` property is set as `Auto`, the start date and end date of all the tasks in the project will be automatically validated.
-That is, dates are validated based on various factors such as working time, holidays, weekends and predecessors.
+That is, dates will be validated based on various factors such as working time, holidays, weekends, and predecessors.

 ```csharp
 @using Syncfusion.Blazor.Gantt